Achievable logoAchievable logo

 *The death exception applies to those inheriting retirement assets.
 For example, a 25 year old inheriting an older family member’s IRA can immediately distribute funds while avoiding the 10% early withdrawal penalty.

-Trustee-to-trustee transfers are better ways to move retirement assets between firms (for example, from a TD Ameritrade account to a Fidelity account, or vice versa).
-For these transfers, brokerage firms typically utilize the Automated Customer Account Transfer Service (ACATS) system.
-To request a trustee-to-trustee transfer, the investor will go to the receiving firm (the firm where assets are going; the new firm) and fill out their ACATS paperwork.
-The details of the account held at the delivering firm (where the assets are coming from; the old firm) are provided to the receiving firm for processing.
+Trustee-to-trustee transfers are generally a better way to move retirement assets between firms (for example, from a TD Ameritrade account to a Fidelity account, or vice versa).
+For these transfers, brokerage firms typically use the Automated Customer Account Transfer Service (ACATS) system.
+To request a trustee-to-trustee transfer, the investor goes to the receiving firm (the firm where the assets are going; the new firm) and completes the ACATS paperwork.
+The investor provides details about the account at the delivering firm (where the assets are coming from; the old firm).

-The receiving firm then submits the paperwork into the ACATS system, which forwards the request to the delivering firm.
-The delivering firm has one business day to validate the request.
-To validate it, they’ll confirm the assets requested are in the account and eligible to be transferred.
-Account restrictions and proprietary products may result in the request being denied.
+The receiving firm submits the request through ACATS, which forwards it to the delivering firm.
+The delivering firm has one business day to validate the request by confirming that the assets are in the account and eligible to be transferred.
+Account restrictions and proprietary products may cause the request to be denied.
 Proprietary products typically must be liquidated before transfer.
-If the request is in good order, the request is validated.
+If the request is in good order, it’s validated.
 The delivering firm then has three business days to transfer the assets to the receiving firm.
-Once the assets are received, they’re placed in the investor’s account at the new firm, and the transfer is complete.
+Once the assets arrive, they’re placed in the investor’s account at the new firm, and the transfer is complete.

 Definitions